hikogui/hikogui/docs/render_architecture.md

    the font.
  - Output 1: A list of vertex-points with screen-, texture- and color coordinates.
 And a index back to the original graphemes in logical ordering.
- - Output 2: A list of carret locations, by index.
+ - Output 2: A list of caret locations, by index.
     - It is possible for a single index to have up to two locations, due to left-to-right and right-to-left switching.
-    - It is possible to use this list to find the nearest carret location to the mouse cursor.
+    - It is possible to use this list to find the nearest caret location to the mouse cursor.
-    - The carret location list also contains the carret height and slant.
+    - The caret location list also contains the caret height and slant.

 ### Glyph Lookup algorithm

  1. Lookup grapheme's NFC code points in the code-point-to-font table and take the intersection of fonts.
  2. Lookup grapheme's NFD code points in the code-point-to-font table and take the intersection of fonts.
- 3. Find the closest matching font compared to the font-style and fall-back to the Noto font.
+ 3. Find the closest matching font compared to the font-style.
  4. Open the matching font.
  5. Lookup glyphs matching the code points from the grapheme's (NFC primary, NFD secondary).
  6. If next grapheme's style is the same, then try looking up the code-points in the current font, otherwise start at 1.